ServiceStack/docs/docs/redis/getting-started.md

 }
 ```

-Now, the DI container will manage the lifecycle of the `RedisManagerPool`, and you can inject `IRedisClientsManager` into your services or controllers:
+Now, the DI container will manage the lifecycle of the `RedisManagerPool`, and you can inject [`IRedisClientsManager`](https://reference.servicestack.net/api/ServiceStack.Redis/IRedisClientsManager/) into your services:

 ```csharp
 public class MyService : Service